mmmarinho/ROS2_Tutorial/docs/source/index.rst

    If you're looking for the official documentation, this is **NOT** it.
 For the official ROS documentation, refer to this `link <https://docs.ros.org>`_.

-`ROS2 Humble`_ tutorials by `yours trully <https://murilomarinho.info/>`_, focusing on Ubuntu 22.04 x64 LTS and programming the programming practices of successfull state-of-the-art robotics implementations such as the `SmartArmStack <https://github.com/SmartArmStack>`_ and the `AISciencePlatform <https://github.com/AISciencePlatform>`_.
+`ROS2 Humble`_ tutorials by `yours truly <https://murilomarinho.info/>`_, focusing on Ubuntu 22.04 x64 LTS and the programming practices of successful state-of-the-art robotics implementations such as the `SmartArmStack <https://github.com/SmartArmStack>`_ and the `AISciencePlatform <https://github.com/AISciencePlatform>`_.

 .. warning::